Race & Color Discrimination Attorney

 If you feel you have been discriminated against based on race or color, contact The Crone Law Firm today at 901-737-7740.

 Under federal law, it is unlawful to discriminate against an employee or potential employee on the basis of race or color.

 The ban on discrimination applies to hiring and firing practices, as well as promotion, pay, job training or any other term, condition or privilege of employment.

-Furthermore, one cannot be discriminated against on the basis of association with persons of some race or color, whether that association be through marriage, friendship, ethnic organizations or groups or traditionally ethnic churches and schools.
+Furthermore, one cannot be discriminated against on the basis of association with persons of some race or color, whether that association is through marriage, friendship, ethnic organizations or groups or traditionally ethnic churches and schools.